Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/README.md

 Version 1.1: Fix some bugs in version 1.1.

 Version 1.2:
 -Support both uml and xml files as input.
+(Thanks for Martin Skorupski's contribution!)

 -Support the notification mapping.